Use Case

 Has Stillwave been tested for air sickness?

 Not specifically.
-The Nagoya University study tested 100 Hz sound for motion sickness from vehicle and swing motion.
-Air sickness uses the same vestibular system, so the mechanism may help.
+Stillwave has not been tested for aircraft motion.
+Air sickness involves the same inner ear structures as car sickness, so individual experiences may vary.
 Try it on your next flight.

 When should I play Stillwave on a flight?

 Before takeoff is ideal.
-The protective effect lasts up to 2 hours.
+The app's session timer runs up to 2 hours.
 For longer flights, replay during cruising altitude before turbulence zones.

 Can I use Stillwave with AirPods on a plane?